 For many years HSD has provided federal WIOA funding to CBOs to assist youth, aged 14-21 years of age, with education and employment skills.
-In recent years and for the year under review, additional county funding includes funding from the Sonoma County Water Agency.
+In recent years and for the year under review, the program received additional funding from the County and the Sonoma County Water Agency.